Physical meaning of principal component analysis for classical lattice systems with translational invariance: method

-A PCA study of phase transitions typically involves two steps.
-In the first step, which will be referred to as the data-preparation step, independent configurations are sampled using Monte Carlo simulations.
-The second step, which will be called the PCA step, analyzes the singular values of a matrix constructed by concatenating the configurations obtained in the data-preparation step (in the following presentation, we will actually consider positive matrices whose eigenvalues are the singular values in question).
-It is the largest singular value (that is, the principal component) that pinpoints a critical point and estimates a certain critical exponent~\cite{Wang2016,Car2017,Hu2017,Sale2022,muzzi2024}.
+A typical PCA study on phase transitions involves two main steps.
+In the first step, referred to as the data-preparation step in this paper (and detailed in Sec.~\ref{Sec:mss}), independent configurations are sampled using Monte Carlo simulations.
+The data of configurations are organized into a matrix by concatenating the configurations.
+The second step, referred to as the PCA step in this paper (and detailed in Sec.~\ref{Sec:an}), finds singular values of the matrix prepared in the data-preparation step.
+It is the largest singular value (corresponding to the leading principal component) that identifies the critical point and helps estimate a certain critical exponent~\cite{Wang2016,Car2017,Hu2017,Sale2022,muzzi2024}.

-The numerical observations clearly suggest that the principal component should be associated with the order parameter of a system in one way or another.
-In this Letter, we attempt to explain how the principal component is related with the order parameter.
-To be specific, we will find approximate expressions for all the singular values of matrices constructed in the PCA step.
-The expressions will be given for any $d$-dimensional lattice system with translational invariance.
-By the expressions, the connection between the principal component and the order parameter is immediately understood.
-In due course, we will argue that the more (data are collected in the data-preparation step), the better (the approximation).

-We will first develop a theory for a one-dimensional lattice system with $L$ sites.
-A theory for higher dimensional systems will be easily come up with, once the one-dimensional theory is fully developed.
-Although we limit ourselves to hypercubic lattices, our theory can be easily generalized to other Bravais lattices.

-Let us begin with the formal preparation for lattice systems.
-We assume that each site $n$, say, has a random variable $x_n$.
-Depending on the context, $x_n$ can be a binary number ($-1$ or $1$ for the Ising model, $0$ or $1$ for hard-core classical particles), a nonnegative integer (classical boson particles; see Ref.~\cite{P2005,P2006} for a numerical method to simulate classical reaction-diffusion systems of bosons), a continuous vector (the $XY$ model, the Heisenberg model), or even a complex number ($e^{i\theta_n}$ in the $XY$ model, for instance).
-We assume periodic boundary conditions; $x_{n+L} = x_n$ in one dimension and a similar criterion in two or more dimensions.
-By $C$, we will denote a (random) configuration of a system.
-Denoting a column vector with a one in the $n$-th row and zeros in all other rows by $|n\rangle_R$ (the subscript $R$ is intended to mean ``real'' space), we represent a configuration as